HaopengLiu-1992/leetcode-ruby/README.md

 1. Using bundle to manage the gem
 2. Using rubocop to do the style check
 3. Using travis to do the unit test check
+4. Using Ruby Unit test to validate the solution of each problem

 TODO:
-1. Update test and make the test running in travis
 2. Keep coding!
 Adding more problems and test cases